 Neurofeedback Training – Neurofeedback is a form of biofeedback.
-In biofeedback, as the name suggests, precise instruments measure biological markers like brain waves(EEG), heart rate(ECG), breathing rate, skin conductance etc. and provide feedback to the user in real time about what is happening in their body.
-It is is an experiential learning technique, similar to learning to play an instrument which provides user the skill to self-regulate, gain greater control over their body.
-Neurofeedback just focuses on the changes in brain wave patterns and it provides feedback based them.
+In biofeedback, as the name suggests, precise instruments measure biological markers, such as brain waves(EEG), heart rate(ECG), breathing rate, skin conductance etc. Further, they provide feedback to the user in real time about everything occurring in their body.
+It is an experiential learning technique, which provides the user the skill to self-regulate and gain greater control over their body.
+Neurofeedback just focuses on the changes in the brain wave patterns and provides feedback based on them.

 Until around the 1970s, neuroscientists believed that the brain’s structure and function was essentially fixed throughout adulthood.
-In last 5 decades, scientist have discovered the amazing ability of human mind to change and grow at any age .
-Neurofeedback is designed to take advantage of this ability.
+In the last 5 decades, scientists have discovered the amazing ability of the human mind to change and grow at any age .
+Neurofeedback is actually designed to take advantage of this ability.

 The fundamental principle behind Neurofeedback is Operant Conditioning.
-Consider the story of the professor whose students trained him with operant conditioning.
-The professor had the habit pacing right to left while delivering his lecture.
-Each time he moved to right side of the room, the student paid rapt attention.
+Let us consider the story of the professor whose students trained him with operant conditioning.
+The professor had the habit of pacing right to left while delivering his lecture.
+Each time he moved to the right side of the room, the student paid utmost attention.
 Each time he moved to the left side of the room, they paid less attention.
 By the end of the lecture hour, his shoulder was pressed against the right wall.
-In this example the professor was unaware of the ruse and the pacing left to right was a natural event, but with reinforcement he received from the class and his desire for class’s attention had him engage in the process.
-Similar to professor’s natural state of pacing left and right, our brain waves fluctuate outside our conscious awareness.
+In this example the professor was unaware of the ruse and the pacing was a natural event, but with reinforcement he received from the class and his desire for class’s attention had him engage in the process.
+Similar to this, our brain waves fluctuate outside our conscious awareness.
 Reinforcing desired brain wave patterns in real time is Neurofeedback .

 Now the question arises, what are desired brain wave patterns?
-Following table shows positive and negative implication associated different brain wave frequencies.
+Following table shows positive and negative implications associated with different brainwave frequencies.

 Once we capture EEG, we need to make sure which region of the brain we need to train, for that we need to identify regions of the brain which are outside the “normal” range.
 To identify these regions, there has to be a baseline to compare to.